ynab/ynab-sdk-js/README.md

 **NOTE: The YNAB API is currently only available to Early Access users.
 If you are interested in requesting access before the API is generally available, please fill out [this form](https://docs.google.com/forms/d/17plY-CE39Xl3pe2GqyVH1Unre8TjYKs-tkI6jVC4ko4/edit).**

-The YNAB API JavaScript library provides access to the YNAB API from applications written in Node.js / JavaScript.
+This is the JavaScript client for the YNAB API.

-Please read the [YNAB API documentation](https://api.youneedabudget.com) for an overview of using the API and a complete list of the available resources.
+Please read the [YNAB API documentation](https://api.youneedabudget.com) for an overview of using the API and a complete list of available resources.

+This client is generated using the [Swagger Code Generator](https://github.com/swagger-api/swagger-codegen).

 ## Installation